MikeiLL/obliteration.com/_posts/2024-06-16-dad-fucking-day.md

 The mantras that populated this mind today washing the dishes were pathetic.
 The dirty dishes were a father's day gift.
 If service is her love language, she's mute.
 What even is a backrub.

 Stuck in here with an unhappy lion.
+The heart actually feels fine, so what is an emotion that resides in the thoughts alone?

+On a positive note, Florida republicans apparently implemented a grant program (funds probably depleting the public school system) by which homeschoolers and private schoolers can get money for educational resources.
+We seem to be being awarded over seven grand per kid for books, lessons, supplies and perhaps even applicable travel.

+Happy father.